Gulf Of Alaska Cod Are Disappearing. Blame 'The Blob'

 Nothing.

 For years, Alaska fishermen like Kasprzak have worried that climate change would threaten their livelihoods.
 Now it has.
 The cod population in the Gulf of Alaska is at its lowest level on record, according to an expert at the National Oceanic and Atmospheric Adminstration.
-The culprit is a warm water mass called "the blob" that churned in the Pacific Ocean between 2013 and 2017.
+The culprit is a warm-water mass called "the blob" that churned in the Pacific Ocean between 2013 and 2017.

 At its peak, the blob stretched from Alaska to South America.
 In the Gulf of Alaska, the cod population plummeted by more than 80 percent.